-According to the Bureau of Labor Statistics, the field of computer science is projected to grow by 24 percent over the next 10 years, making it one of the fastest-growing professions in the global economy.
+According to the Bureau of Labor Statistics, the field of computer science is projected to grow by 21 percent through 2028, making it one of the fastest-growing professions in the global economy.
 The employment outlook for programmers will change as businesses hire lower-skilled labor from foreign countries to perform routine tasks and job candidates from all over the world compete for top jobs at major U.S. companies.
 Programming jobs will become increasingly specialized as the field of computer science gets more sophisticated.
 Many jobs will be automated as artificial intelligence becomes smart enough to do routine tasks.
 Programmers will still be needed to create websites and apps using intelligent software although fewer members will be needed for teams working on simple projects.

 Most jobs in the near future will require some knowledge of computer programming, and the skills required for software engineering jobs will change dramatically as the technology continues to progress.
 The field of computer science is set to become more important, sophisticated, and specialized in the coming years.